Stone Cold Sober (Paloma Faith song): Critical reception

 Digital Spy gave the song 4/5 stars and a positive review stating: "'Stone Cold Sober' makes the most of her theatrical background.
 Sure, it's another slice of post-Winehouse retro-pop, but it's more interesting that most tunes of that ilk, partly because it's a got a chorus you could quite easily do the can-can to, and partly because Faith gives it more sass than a backchatting teenager.
 Maybe a spell in the circus should be compulsory for all pop wannabes?"
 BBC Chart Blog gave the song a mixed review with 3/5 stars: "'Stone Cold Sober' is more of an uptempo rockin' raveup than it is an old school soul resurrection (with desperate lyrics, let us not forget), there are a LOT of little clues scattered through this endeavour which suggest Paloma is being sold as a sequel to a very successful franchise."

 Chart performance

-"Stone Cold Sober" had moderate success throughout the charts, being most successful in the UK, peaking at number 17 and spending three weeks in the chart.
+"Stone Cold Sober" had moderate success throughout the charts, being most successful in the UK, peaking at number 17 and spending five weeks in the chart.
 The song peaked at number 70 in Germany, 45 in Australia, 36 in Switzerland and number 30 in New Zealand.